koding/koding/go/src/github.com/fatih/structs/README.md

 ## Usage and Examples

-Lets define and declare a struct
+Just like the standard lib `strings`, `bytes` and co packages, `structs` has many global functions to manipulate or organize your struct data.
+Lets define and declare a struct:

 ```go
 type Server struct {